Umeshhhh/Url-Shortener-Monorepo/README.md

 # URL Shortner

-A simple URL shortening project with an Express/TypeScript backend and a prepared folder structure for a future React frontend.
+A full-stack URL shortener built with an Express/TypeScript backend and a React/Vite frontend.

-The backend accepts a long URL, stores it in PostgreSQL with a generated short code, and lets users resolve that short code back to the original URL.
+The service validates and sanitizes submitted URLs, checks for SSRF risk and Google Safe Browsing threats, stores URL metadata in PostgreSQL, caches lookups in Redis, supports custom aliases, and can protect links with bcrypt-hashed passwords.

 ## Tech Stack